-- 1. Connect the AIS transceiver to a computer using the USB cable. - 2.
-Run the proAIS2 software and click the Connect button. - 3.
-Select the anti-tamper tab. - 4.
-Setting a password in the anti-tamper tab enables the anti-tamper feature; the password will be required to subsequently unlock or disable the anti-tamper feature.
+- Connect the AIS transceiver to a computer using the USB cable. - 2.
+Run the proAIS2 software and click the "Connect" button. - 3.
+Select the "anti-tamper" tab. - 4 Setting a password in the anti-tamper tab enables the anti-tamper feature; the password will be required to subsequently unlock or disable the anti-tamper feature.

-All four indicators will flash to indicate that the anti-tamper feature is enabled.
+The indicator light will flash red once to indicate that the anti-tamper feature is enabled.
 Tamper-proof operation will commence when the AIS transceiver has been powered-on and mounted on the anti-tamper plate for 2 seconds, after which the indicators and the AIS transceiver will operate normally.